 - Top and bottom margins with date area

-The Oasis Light shows a good amount of sheen, but interestingly doesn’t show as much shading as I would hope.
-For a paper with good sheen and higher dry times, I can’t figure out why inks don’t shade as well on it.
-Fortunately, it handles fountain pen ink very well.
+The Oasis Light shows a good amount of sheen and shading.
 I observed no feathering or bleed through, even when I put big drops of ink directly from my pen on the paper.
 While there is some ghosting, I had no problem using both sides of a page.